mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

     mothur> cluster()

-The first command: 1) identifies your distance matrix as being column formatted; 2) and allows Mothur to read it. \*\*Note, you really do want to use \"name=\" and not \"names=\" to identify your .names file.
-The second command is given immediately after Mothur finishes reading your matrix and requires no other input than \"cluster ()\".
-Mothur knows to cluster the data that it\'s just read through.
+The first command: 1) identifies your distance matrix as being column formatted; 2) and allows mothur to read it. \*\*Note, you really do want to use "name=" and not "names=" to identify your .names file.
+The second command is given immediately after mothur finishes reading your matrix and requires no other input than "cluster ()". mothur knows to cluster the data that it's just read through.

 After the cluster command has finished running, you will find that three new files have been generated.
 These are fn.list, fn.sabund, and